 Who can claim Job Grant

-We are currently consulting on key eligibility criteria for Job Grant.
+We previously consulted on key eligibility criteria for Job Grant.
 The criteria has been developed following discussion with young people and their representative organisations.
 We expect that eligibility will be determined through tests carried out by Social Security Scotland on the date of application.

-The consultation also proposes support is extended for care leavers, recognising that they may face particular challenges moving into employment.
+The consultation also proposed support is extended for care leavers, recognising that they may face particular challenges moving into employment.